Richard E. Byrd: Death

 Admiral Byrd died in his sleep of a heart ailment at the age of 68 on March 11, 1957, at his home at 7 Brimmer Street in the Beacon Hill neighborhood in Boston.
-He was buried in Arlington National Cemetery.
+He is buried in Arlington National Cemetery.

 Memberships

 Byrd was an active Freemason.
-He was raised (became a Master Mason) in Federal Lodge No. 1, Washington, DC, on March 19, 1921, and affiliated with Kane Lodge No. 454, New York City, September 18, 1928.
+He was raised (became a Master Mason) in Federal Lodge No. 1, Washington, D.C., on March 19, 1921, and affiliated with Kane Lodge No. 454, New York City, September 18, 1928.
 He was a member of National Sojourners Chapter No. 3 at Washington.
 In 1930, Byrd was awarded a gold medal by Kane Lodge.

 In 1931, Byrd became a compatriot of the Tennessee Society of the Sons of the American Revolution.
 He was assigned state membership number 605 and national membership number 50430.
 He received the society's War Service Medal for his service during the First World War.

 He was also a member of numerous other patriotic, scientific, and charitable organizations, including the Explorers Club, the American Legion, and the National Geographic Society.